Tom Brady became the GOAT in part by taking less money. Should Russell Wilson do the same?

 Hey, it doesn’t hurt having a supermodel wife as the household breadwinner.
 But I’ve always looked at some of the deals Brady signed as the embodiment of the win-first mentality.
 You just don’t see other quarterbacks doing it.
 What if Wilson did?

 This isn’t a criticism of the Seahawks’ signal caller.
 There should never be any shame in getting paid what you’re worth.
 Three years ago, Wilson signed the biggest contract in NFL history.
-Previously, he inked a deal that placed him just behind Packers QB Aaron Rodgers salary-wise.
+Previously, he inked a deal that placed him just behind Packers QB Rodgers salary-wise.
 Since then, Chiefs quarterback Patrick Mahomes signed a 12-year contract worth about a half a billion dollars.
 QBs are everything in the NFL … actually, that’s not true.
 And that’s the point.

 One of the more notable aspects of the Patriots’ dynasty when Brady was in New England was how well the team performed when Tom was hurt.
 In 2011, when Brady suffered an ACL tear, the Pats went 11-5 with Matt Cassel at quarterback.
 They were also 3-1 over the four games in which Brady was suspended (Deflategate) in 2016.